Skip to main content

 Shan Khao Swe

-Shan-style noodles in soup or dry version with soybean sauce.
-Simple, comforting, and quintessentially Myanmar.
+Shan-style noodles, either in soup or dry with soybean sauce.
+Plain, comforting, and about as Myanmar as it gets.

 Allergens: